Safely Planning for Visitors & Events

 Visitors: Visitors are allowed by appointment only.
 Everyone must wear face masks outdoors whenever physical distancing can’t be maintained and inside all buildings.

-Off-campus Events: Off-campus events must have a specific academic, development, research or public service purpose, and must be approved.
+Off-campus Events: Off-campus events must have a specific academic, development, research or public service purpose, or involve a recognized club or group, and must be approved.

 If you have questions, please contact the Office of Enterprise Risk Management and Compliance at [email protected].